HARVEST: Contemporary Craft Fair Programme

 12pm - 12:30pm, Sunday 12 October 2025

-Fresh from a two-month residency at Starworks, North Carolina, ceramicist Robert Hunter will share his latest work, created from natural materials collected on-site.
-Discover the research and development behind wild clay and glazes, as well as an exclusive look into Robert’s future work.
+Fresh from a two-month residency at Starworks, North Carolina, ceramicist Robert Hunter shared his latest work, created from natural materials collected on-site.
+Attendees discovered the research and development behind wild clay and glazes, as well as received an exclusive look into Robert’s future work.

 Price: Free